Hip Dysplasia in Dogs: What Should Every Owner Know?

 • Excessive exercise at a young age

+Breeding practices, nutrition, and early care all affect if a dog with hip dysplasia genes will develop overt clinical signs.
 If you’re feeling guilty, please know - hip dysplasia is often genetic and not something you could have prevented.
 Early support and good management can make a real difference to your dog’s comfort and long-term wellbeing.

-Breeds prone to hip dysplasia
+Are certain breeds prone to hip dysplasia?

 While any dog can develop hip dysplasia, it's especially common in larger breeds like: